p1chkn/task_manager/README.md

 Good luck and have fun!
 ## Instructions to use API

 In this manager you can interact with two models: Task and HistoryTask.
 First model is for creating, editing and deleting tasks.
 Second - for watching history of task editing.

-To interact with this sercive you need to register.
+To interact with this service you need to register.
 Make POST request to: http://localhost:8000/api/v1/user/registration/ with your account credentials (username, passwod).
 Then you need authorization.
-Make POST request to: http://localhost:8000/api/v1/token/ and you have resived your token for access in field 'access'.
-To interact with service you need to add HEADER parametr to all your requests.
+Make POST request to: http://localhost:8000/api/v1/token/ and you have received your token for access in field 'access'.
+To interact with service you need to add HEADER parameter to all your requests. ('Authorization': 'Bearer ')
-('Authorization': 'Bearer <your token>')

-For getting all your tasks you need to go to: http://localhost:8000/api/v1/tasks/ with GET request.
+For getting all your tasks, you need to go to: http://localhost:8000/api/v1/tasks/ with GET request.
-For getting single task, you need to go to: http://localhost:8000/api/v1/tasks/<task_id>/ where task_id is id, wich you can get in previous paragraph.
+For getting single task, you need to go to: http://localhost:8000/api/v1/tasks/<task_id>/ where task_id is id, which you can get in previous paragraph.

-To create a task, you nedd to make a POST request to: http://localhost:8000/api/v1/tasks/ with this parametrs:
+To create a task, you need to make a POST request to: http://localhost:8000/api/v1/tasks/ with this parameters:
-  'title' : <title of your task>
+* 'title' : <title of your task>
-  'description': <description of your task>
+* 'description':
-  'status':<one of this: New, Planned, In work, Done.
+* 'status':<one of this: New, Planned, In work, Done.
 Default: New>
-  'finish_date':<optionl parametr for estimated completion date>
+* 'finish_date':
 To editing a task, you need to make a PATCH request to: http://localhost:8000/api/v1/tasks/<task_id>/ where task_id is id of task wich you wanna edit.

 To deleting a task, you need to make a DELETE request to: http://localhost:8000/api/v1/tasks/<task_id>/ where task_id is id of task wich you wanna delete.

 To access a history of a task, you need to know ID of this task, then you need to make GET request to: http://localhost:8000/api/v1/history/<task_id>/

 To history you can only make GET request.
 You can't altered history.

-Good luck and have fun with this servies.
+Good luck and have fun with this services.

 ## Authors